Lev Manovich: Soft Cinema

 His digital art project Soft Cinema was commissioned by ZKM for the exhibition Future Cinema (2002–03); traveling to Helsinki, Finland, and Tokyo, Japan, in April 2003.
 "Although the films resemble the familiar genres of cinema, the process by which they were created demonstrates the possibilities of soft(ware) cinema.
-A "cinema," that is, in which human subjectivity and the variable choices made by custom software combine to create films that can run infinitely without ever exactly repeating the same image sequences, screen layouts and narratives.
+A "cinema," that is, in which human subjectivity and the variable choices made by custom software combine to create films that can run infinitely without ever exactly repeating the same image sequences, screen layouts, or narratives.
 Each Soft Cinema run offers a unique viewing experience for the audience; the software works with a set of parameters that allow for almost every part of a film to change."

 Soft Cinema projects mine the creative possibilities that exist at the intersection of software culture, cinema, and architecture.
-Its manifestations include films, dynamic visualization, computer-driven installations, architectural designs, print catalogs, and DVDS.
+Its manifestations include films, dynamic visualization, computer-driven installations, architectural designs, print catalogs, and DVDs.

 Software Takes Command

 Software Takes Command was published in 2013 by Bloomsbury Academic.
 The book analyses in detail software applications such as Photoshop and After Effects, and how their interfaces and tools shape the visual aesthetics of contemporary media and design.
-This analysis is framed by a history of media's softwarization in the 1960's and 1970’s (‘the transfer of techniques and interfaces of all previously existing media technologies to software’).
+This analysis is framed by a history of media's "softwarization" in the 1960s and 1970s (‘the transfer of techniques and interfaces of all previously existing media technologies to software’).
 The book includes a theoretical discussion of whether we can still speak about media as ‘a relatively small number of distinct mediums’, given software’s propensity to hybridize previously separate media and multiply.

 Manovich develops the concept of metamedia that was originally proposed by Alan Kay.
 Metamedia refers to our use of digital computers to both simulate most previous artistic media and define endless new media.
 Manovich explains the differences between metamedia, multimedia, and remediation.
 The book uses a number of classical new media artworks as examples to illustrate how artists and designers create new metamedia.

-The title is a reference to Mechanization Takes Command (1948) by Sigfried Giedion.
+The title is a reference to Mechanization Takes Command (1948) written by Sigfried Giedion.
 It is part of the series International Texts in Critical Media Aesthetics, founded by series editor Francisco J. Ricardo.
 An earlier draft version of the book was released under a Creative Commons license.